 Tips and Variations

-- Use another green, if you like.
+- Use another leafy green vegetable, if you like.
 Swiss chard or kale words lovely.
 You just have to cook these a little longer to break down.

 - Herbes de Provence is used (which is a mixture of herbs).
 You can find where you would get other dried herbs at your grocery.
 If you don’t have that on hand (or prefer to use something else), just use a mixture of herbs.
 Thyme, basil, oregano, rosemary and tarragon are all yummy.

 More Delicious Veggie Soup Recipes

 If you make this vegetable rice soup, be sure to leave a comment below!

 - ½ cup unsalted cashews